anhnguyendepocen/git-novice/02-create.md

 Once Git is configured,
 we can start using it.
 Let's create a directory for our work.
-In this lesson we'll write a program to calculate BMI (Body Mass Index), so let's call it "bmi":
+In this lesson we'll write a Python program to calculate BMI (Body Mass Index), so let's call it "bmi":

 ~~~ {.bash}
 $ mkdir bmi